‘The Big Bang Theory’ Spoilers: Jerry O’Connell Cast As Sheldon’s Brother

 — The Big Bang Theory (@bigbangtheory) March 9, 2018

-While it has already been confirmed that Sheldon’s mother and brother will be attending his wedding to Amy, it remains to be seen whether Sheldon’s beloved grandmother, Meemaw, played by June Squibb, will be at the ceremony, or if his twin sister Missy (Courtney Henggeler) will make at appearance for the nuptials.
+While it has already been confirmed that Sheldon’s mother and brother will attend his wedding to Amy, it remains to be seen whether Sheldon’s beloved grandmother, Meemaw (played by June Squibb) will be at the ceremony, or if his twin sister Missy (Courtney Henggeler) will make an appearance for the nuptials.

 Sheldon and Amy’s wedding is set to be a huge event, and one of the most memorable in Big Bang Theory history.
 Of course, before the wedding comes the bachelor and bachelorette parties.
-According to a report by The Hollywood Reporter, actress Kaley Cuoco, who plays Penny on the series, promised fans that the parties “don’t go the way you think they would go,” hinting at some hilarious storylines ahead.
+According to a report by the Hollywood Reporter, actress Kaley Cuoco, who plays Penny on the series, promised fans that the parties “don’t go the way you think they would go,” hinting at some hilarious storylines ahead.

-The Big Bang Theory fans can see Jerry O’Connell in the role of Sheldon’s brother when the show airs its season finale on CBS this spring.
+Big Bang Theory fans can see Jerry O’Connell in the role of Sheldon’s brother when the show airs its season finale on CBS this spring.